Epic Mexico to Costa Rica

 Day 23

-Ometepe IslandThis morning, travel by local bus to Rivas where you'll transfer to San Jorge ferry port by taxi (approximately 2.5 hours).
-Catch a 1-hour ferry across Lake Nicaragua (the largest in Central America and the tenth largest freshwater lake in the world) to the island of Ometepe, and head to your hotel.
-Hourglass-shaped Ometepe Island was formed by two volcanoes rising out of Lake Nicaragua (Ometepe literally means two volcanoes in the Nahuatl language) and the deep jungle is home to exotic wildlife such as monkeys and parrots.
-A great experience is to sit on the shore and watch fishermen return from a long day on the water with their catch.
+Ometepe IslandThis morning, travel by local bus to Rivas, where you'll transfer to San Jorge ferry port by taxi.
+Catch a 1-hour ferry across Lake Nicaragua (the largest in Central America and the tenth largest freshwater lake in the world) to the island of Ometepe and head to your hotel.
+Hourglass-shaped Ometepe Island was formed by two volcanoes rising out of Lake Nicaragua (Ometepe literally means two volcanoes in the Nahuatl language), and the deep jungle is home to exotic wildlife such as monkeys and parrots.
+Sit on the shore and watch fishermen return from a long day on the water with their catch or hike to a nearby waterfall.

 -